Vivekkumar-IN/TheApi/docs/source/index.rst

       response = await api.write("Radhe Radhe")
       print(response)

-.. admonition :: NOTE
+.. admonition :: Note
-    :class: warning
+    :class: attention

     All methods of the :obj:`~TheApi.Client` can be used asynchronously, allowing for non-blocking operations and improved performance in asynchronous environments.

 .. admonition :: NOTE
-    :class: important
+    :class: caution

     This project is under active development.
 Expect frequent updates and improvements.